 - A. Creating a stakeholder engagement index.
 Stakeholder engagement depends on several different factors.
-For the index, we will first establish a baseline of current participation levels in the following programs: - Fellowship (new/alumni/coach/mentor) - Language Services - ICANN language services timeliness, effectiveness and efficiency - Language Localization such as the Asia Pacific (APAC) Pilot Program - Meetings Statistics (current statistics on newcomers, and by stakeholder group) - Tracking newcomers (we will return to surveying newcomers at the end of each meeting) - Regional participation in Supporting Organizations/Advisory Committee groups (data provided by Policy team - Governmental Advisory Committee (GAC) data provided by Government and Stakeholder Engagement (GSE)) - Stakeholder Engagement Heat map engagement index is a comprehensive measure that covers a range of activity representing global stakeholder engagement as a whole, from the Fellowship Program to Language Services to ICANN Public Meetings, to participation of newcomers and their stakeholder journey into ICANN, to regional participation in SO/AC groups and participation by regional/functional area.
+For the index, we will first establish a baseline of current participation levels in the following programs: - Fellowship (new/alumni/coach/mentor) - Language Services - ICANN language services timeliness, effectiveness and efficiency - Language Localization such as the APAC Pilot Program - Meetings Statistics (current statistics on newcomers, and by stakeholder group) - Tracking newcomers (we will return to surveying newcomers at the end of each meeting) - Regional participation in SO/AC groups (data provided by Policy team GAC data provided by Government Engagement) - Stakeholder Engagement Heat map

 Creating such an index, with the metrics identified here and in 1.2 will provide a view into a wide variation of data that we are capable of collecting and in some cases already collecting.
 This will identify baselines to create outreach plans in the future and identify gaps in current stakeholder outreach plans.
-The stakeholder

-B. Measuring the percentage of ICANN organizational functions performed across ICANN.
+A. Measuring the percentage of ICANN organizational functions performed across ICANN.